netboxlabs/netbox-proxmox-automation/README.md

     - Set 'Type' to Text
     - *Make sure that Required is NOT checked*
     - Click 'Save'

-### NetBox Customization: Proxmox VM template configuration

-In the NetBox UI, navigate to Customization > Custom Field Choices
-  - click the '+' button
-    - Set 'Name' to 'Proxmox VM Templates'
-    - Set 'Extra choices' to something like:
-    ```
-    jammy-server-cloudimg-amd64-template:jammy-server-cloudimg-amd64-template
-    focal-server-cloudimg-amd64-template:focal-server-cloudimg-amd64-template
-    noble-server-cloudimg-amd64-template:noble-server-cloudimg-amd64-template
-    ```

-    These will reflect your template choices in Proxmox.

 In the NetBox UI, navigate to Customization > Custom Fields
   - click the '+' button